 Unfortunately, some members of the public have been taking it out on staff who have been working their hardest to keep a system running whose failure they were powerless to prevent.

-The truth is, that this situation could be avoided – or at least very significantly ameliorated if the rail system was one, publicly owned and coherent whole.
-As the McNulty review identified as far back as 2011:
+The truth is that this situation could have been avoided – or at least very significantly ameliorated – if the rail system was one publicly-owned and coherent whole.

-“multiple industry players, together with misaligned incentives ... has made it difficult to secure co-operative effort at operational interfaces, or active industry engagement in cross-industry activities which need to be undertaken for the common good”
+After all, as the McNulty review identified as far back as 2011, “multiple industry players, together with misaligned incentives ... has made it difficult to secure co-operative effort at operational interfaces, or active industry engagement in cross-industry activities which need to be undertaken for the common good”.

 So wherever the DfT, GTR, Northern Rail or anyone else attempts to place the blame remember that the real fault lies with privatisation that fragmented the system in the first place.